Here are 100 Java Programming and LLD Interview Questions Handbook with Answers:

 Sure, here are more questions and their explanations:

-• Answer: When a field is declared volatile, the Java Memory Model ensures that all reads of that field are read directly from the main memory, and all writes to that field are written directly to the main memory.
-This guarantees that changes made by one thread are visible to other threads immediately.
+, the Java Memory Model ensures that all reads of that field are read directly from the main memory, and all writes to that field are written directly to the main memory.
+This guarantees that changes made by one thread are visible to other threads immediately. - Code:

 1